josephhaaga/dotfiles/README.md

 - install oh-my-zsh
 - update .zshrc
 - scripts (e.g. journal, tomorrow, notes) are on path, or aliased
-- figure out the .oh-my-zsh submodule
+- figure out the .oh-my-zsh submodule, and find a better location for josephhaaga.zsh-theme